ucsb-cs148/s21/_info/syllabus.md

 Please note that <b>regrade requests based on clerical errors or applying a rubric incorrectly are always welcome</b>.
-Over the course of the quarter, we'll grade over 10,000 individual problems, so it is unlikely that we won't make at least some mistakes.
+Over the course of the quarter, we'll grade thousands of individual problems, so it is unlikely that we won't make at least some mistakes.

 <b>More problematic are challenges to the rubric itself</b>, e.g. "I